marscher/trajdb/README.md

 or not, since they control their own instance of the service.

 The individual data is going to be stored in a working group instance of this database.
-This way we avoid uneccessary data duplication and gain a centralized searchable index for all results produced by a working.
+This way we avoid unnecessary data duplication and gain a centralized searchable index for all results produced by a working.

 The users can insert their simulation results (trajectories) in the database via a simple command line interface (CLI) or a web service (RESTful API).

+The user may hold a local instance of the database for offline working and synchronization purposes.

 ## Features
 In the following sections we are going to describe the functionalities the